Scholarly-App/Scholarly/README.md

 ---

 ✅ **Your local server is now fully set up and functional.
-Now Finally Get your IP Address that should look like this 192.168.10.0 and in the Android Studio Navigate to lib/config.dart and update your IP Address static const String baseUrl = 'http://192.168.10.0';
+- Now Finally Get your IP Address that should look like this 192.168.10.0  and in the Android Studio Navigate to lib/config.dart and update your IP Address:
+- static const String baseUrl = 'http://192.168.10.0';
-Remember to Replace the IP Address with your current IP Address **
+- Remember to Replace the IP Address with your current IP Address **